-All access codes have the ability to arm or disarm the system and can activate the PGM Outputs using the [] [7] commands.
+All access codes have the ability to arm or disarm any partition(s) they are enabled for and can activate the PGM Outputs using the [\] [7] commands.
 Access codes can be either four or six digits (see section 5.1 "Programming Security Codes).

-For a description of how to program access codes from LCD or LED keypads, see the PC1565 Instruction Manual.
+For a description of how to program access codes from LCD or LED keypads, see the PC1565-2P Instruction Manual.